Why Wheat is an Important Crop Around the World

 Each year the world requires more bread, and this increases global demand for wheat.
 That is the essence of its role as the most political commodity.
 Over the course of history, rising bread prices or the lack of availability have caused many incidents of civil insurrection.

 The French Revolution, as well as other important revolutions and political changes, began because of bread shortages.
-The Arab Spring of 2010 started as a direct result of bread riots in Tunisia and Egypt and spread across the Middle East.
+The Arab Spring of 2010 started as a direct result of bread riots in Tunisia and Egypt, and it spread across the Middle East.
 Hungry people that depend on bread can cause dramatic changes in society and governments, and that is why wheat plays such an important role in the world.

 Different Types of Wheat

 There are many different types of wheat grown around the world.
 The protein content in wheat can vary, and certain strains of wheat are better for making bread while others are more appropriate for pasta, cakes, cookies, cereals and other dietary staples.
 Each year, the weather is the key determinate of wheat supplies.

-In years where supplies exceed demand, inventories grow, and the price tends to move lower.
+In years where supplies exceed demand, inventories grow, and the price tends to drop lower.
 In years where crop output suffers due to adverse weather conditions, supplies can become scarce, and the price rises.
 Those high prices led to the Arab Spring uprisings.